www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 Support processing a tree of repositories (meta repo) and therefore allow working on all repos as one (i.e. in order to backup everything).

-The following tree structure is recommended for the meta repo:
+The following tree structure is recommended for the meta repo, in order to maximize the adaptability of the meta repo, while still keeping a relatively simple folder structure:
 The tree should only have 3 levels of root folders, that are processed by this.
 The first level consists of one folder and is the root of the meta repo.